vectara/vectara-docs/www/docs/console-ui/manage_api_access.md

 range of use cases and caters to different development environments.
 Your Generative AI journey may be in the early stages of exploration and prototyping, or a more advanced production deployment.
-Our advanced authentication system includes the Personal API Key, Index API Keys, Query API Keys, and OAuth 2.0 Tokens.
+Our authentication methods include the Personal API Key, Index API Keys, Query API Keys, and OAuth 2.0 Tokens.

-The API access page lets you create and manage Personal, Index, and Query API Keys, and App clients.
-The Authentication and Authorization section provides more details about how to [manage OAuth 2.0 tokens](/docs/learn/authentication/oauth-2) and [use API Keys](/docs/learn/authentication/api-key-management).
+The Authorization page lets you manage Personal, Index, and Query API Keys, and OAuth App clients.
+The [Authentication Overview section](/docs/learn/authentication/auth-overview) provides more details about how to [manage OAuth 2.0 tokens](/docs/learn/authentication/oauth-2) and [use API Keys](/docs/learn/authentication/api-key-management).

 ## Personal API Key